-Out of all of the possible Himalayan salt lamp benefits, air purification is often the quintessential goal for most buyers.
-Air-purifying house plants are often bought for this reason as well.
+Out of all of the possible salt lamp benefits, air purification is often the quintessential goal for most buyers.
+Air-purifying houseplants are often bought for this reason as well.
 There is not doubt that cleaner air in your home is better for your health.

-2. Reduction in Electromagnetic Radiation and Airborne Infections
+2. Potential Reduction in Electromagnetic Radiation and Airborne Allergens

 3. Eases Asthma and Allergy Symptoms

-Numerous clinical studies have demonstrated highly impressive salt therapy benefits, including helping: (5)
+Do salt lamps really do anything?
+Numerous clinical studies have demonstrated highly impressive salt therapy benefits, including helping:

 - 85 percent of mild and moderate asthma cases